 - 3% purchase tax or title transfer tax is paid.
 (The value of the property is determined by the Inland Revenue office).

 - The property is then registered in your name

-There are no restrictions for the foreign buyers to buy properties in Montenegro.
-Only if you are buying the agricultural land you would need to set up a company for the purchase.
+There are no restrictions on foreign buyers from EU buying properties in Montenegro.
+However, non-EU buyers need to set up a company for the purchase of the agricultural land.